technion/open_safety/README.md

 # Response

-This applicaton aims to provide two mechanisms to better handle script execution than the notepad trick.
+This application aims to provide two mechanisms to better handle script execution than the notepad trick.
 Specifically:

 - It provides the user a suitable message, presenting a much less confusing feedback than open a test file of source code
 - It attempts to alert any monitoring IT teams